 Over the years I have worked with a number of community-based mediation services in London and served as a trustee with the former umbrella body for community mediation, Mediation UK.

-I have also helped develop policy in alternative dispute resolution (ADR) and raise awareness of ADR’s role in the access to justice landscape.
+I have also helped develop policy in appropriate dispute resolution (ADR) and raise awareness of ADR’s role in the access to justice landscape in England.
 I research and write on ADR as a consultant to organisations in the not-for-profit and the advice sectors.
 I helped develop and manage the website ADRnow on behalf of the Advice Services Alliance, and I have carried out research on mediation and ADR with the Public Law Project and the National Consumer Council.
 I also carried out the independent studies of the pilot small claims mediation service in Manchester, which served as the model for the small claims mediation provision now available in county courts across England and Wales.
 You can read my articles here.

 In 2006 I gained a Master’s in Research in Law and Sociolegal Studies (distinction) from Birkbeck College, University of London.